NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 2. Apply & Document

-Standard 1003 application plus the alt-doc package for your program: 12–24 months of bank statements, AirDNA report, asset statements, P&L, or LLC operating agreement depending on the path.
-No tax returns required for most programs.
+Standard 1003 application plus the alt-doc package for your program: 12–24 months of bank statements, AirDNA report, asset statements, P&L, or LLC operating agreement depending on the path. tax returns may not need to be the primary income document for most programs.

 3. Lender Shop

-I run your file across 8+ wholesale non-QM investors and bring back actual rate quotes — not estimates.
+I run your file across multiple wholesale non-QM investors and bring back real pricing paths based on the scenario — not guesses.
 You see the spread, you see the trade-offs (rate vs. down payment vs. prepay structure), and you pick.
 This is where the broker advantage shows up in dollars.

 4. Underwrite & Close